Skip to main content

 Click 'Ok' to continue.

-12. In the table footer and under the cell below 'Product_Total' in 8th column, we will calculate the sum of all values of 'Product Total ($)'.
+12. In the table footer and under the cell below 'Product_Total' in the 8th column, we will calculate the sum of all values of 'Product Total ($)'.

 Under the 'Calculations' option, select the field name 'Tax_Amount' then click 'Add Sum'.